YunyiShen/robustcov/README.md

 ![](https://github.com/YunyiShen/RobustOmega/workflows/R-CMD-check/badge.svg)

 # robustcov
-Robust covariance and precision matrix estimation, an R package generated from final project of STAT 760 at UW Madison in Spring 2021.
+Robust covariance and precision matrix estimators.
 Based on the review of P.-L. Loh and X. L. Tan.
 (2018)

 To install: